 Madeleine de Scudéry (1607-1701) had been a member of l’Hôtel deRambouillet, the first famous salon of seventeenth-century France.
 But as the Marquise de Rambouillet grew older, salonniers and salonnières started to gather every Saturday at the home of Madeleine de Scudéry whose pseudonym was Sappho.
 Thus was born the Société du samedi (Saturday Society).
 It flourished during the second half of the seventeenth century, called le Grand Siècle (the Great Century), the age of Louis XIV (1638-1715), the Sun-King.

 Clearly outlined on the Carte de Tendre are three forms of love each depicted as towns on the side of three rivers: Inclination, Estime (esteem) and Reconnaissance (gratitude).
-So love had three forms: inclination, estime, reconnaissance.
-There were villages along the way, all of which were allegorical: Jolis-vers (lovely poems), Billet-doux (love letter) and others.
+So, love had three forms: inclination, estime, reconnaissance.
+Villages on the side of Rivers are allegorical: Jolis-vers (lovely poems), Billet-doux (love letter) and others.

 If lovers allowed themselves to enter untamed passion, they sailed on a dangerous sea, called Mer dangeureuse.
 However, if passions were restrained, love could be a source of happiness.
 Interestingly, although she had a gentleman-friend, Paul Pelisson, Mademoiselle de Scudéry never married.

 As may be expected, Mademoiselle de Scudéry’s Carte de Tendre was satirized.
 In fact, Molière (1622-1673) wrote his first Parisian play on the Précieuses : Les Précieuses ridicules.
-By 1659, the Précieuses had much too high an opinion of themselves.
-Molière’s comedy was a bit of a blow to the movement, but it was a great success and Molière went on to bigger and better things, including a friendship with Louis XIV.
+By 1659, the Précieuses had a high an opinion of themselves.
+Molière did not condemn Préciosité, but Cathos and Magdelon are affected women.
+Although Molière’s comedy may have been a bit of a blow to the movement, it was a great success and Molière went on to bigger and better things, including a friendship with Louis XIV.

 Passions were abundantly discussed in seventeenth-century France.
 Both Descartes and Pascal contributed a treatise on passion.
 Descartes wrote a treatise on the Passions de l’âme(The Passions of the Soul) and Pascal, a Discourse on the Passion of Love.